 The challenge index measures the percentage of students who are either directly certified1 for free lunch or English language learners.
 Only about 4% of APS students are English Language Learners, so for most schools the challenge index can be thought of approximately as a measure of poverty.

-The first graph uses percent proficient and above to show performance.
+The first graph uses average test score2 to show performance.
 The next graph uses percentage of students scoring distinguished.
-Notice that this metric emphasizes differences between the low-poverty schools on the left hand side.
-Lin and Springdale are highlighted to show their change over time.
-Both schools had a decrease in percentage of students scoring distinguished between 2019 and 2021, but their 2022 rate has exceeded their 2019 rate.
-Click on other schools to see their change over time.
+Notice that this metric emphasizes differences between the low-poverty schools on the left-hand side.
+Click on a school to see change over time.

 The next graph shows the percentage of students scoring developing and above in math.
 Notice that although there is a strong relationship between school-level poverty and test scores, there are schools with the same poverty level that have more than a 40-point difference in the percentage of students scoring developing and above.

-The last graph shows the percentage of high school students scoring proficient and above across all subjects2.
+The last graph shows the percentage of high school students scoring proficient and above across all subjects.
 Use the subject filter to see how schools compare for specific subjects.